 Included in price

-Transportation from your apartment and back.
+Transportation with waiting from your apartment and back.

 Paklenica is a mountainous park established in 1929, but for historical reasons it was disestablished and reestablished in 1949, only few months after Plitvice Lakes.
 This part of Velebit mountain is crowned with rich forests hiding Croatia's greatest treasures - original nature with flora and fauna.
 This park will take you into deep underground; the caves with its specific animal life offer the dark side of this park.
 Don't worry, this dark sheds a whole new light on this park as it is well preserved from within.
 The karst landscape is characteristic of this whole region which can survive only unpolluted.